 “Can you purchase a gift certificate?” or “Can customers purchase gift certificates?”

-3. Use a question-and-answer format: This sounds obvious…but don’t forget to write out actual questions with answers.
+3. Use a question-and-answer format: This sounds obvious…but don’t forget to write actual questions with answers.
 No one likes to be tricked into clicking on an FAQ when they’re actually getting your About Page or a marketing pitch.

-4. Keep answers short: In a world of sales pitches and wordy paragraphs, getting a straight, quick answer to your question is a relief.
+4. Keep answers short: Sometimes getting a straight, quick answer to your question is a relief.
 So keep answers to a short paragraph if you can, less than 100 words.
 If you’re giving a sales pitch or diving into an incredible amount of detail, it doesn’t belong on the FAQ page.

 5. Actually answer the question: You’d be surprised how many FAQs avoid giving a straight answer or they send you on a wild goose chase to another page entirely.
 When possible, answer the entire question in the FAQ without linking away to another page.
 You can provide links to more info, but the answer itself should be right there on the page.